kerstenremco/HomeAssistent-Tuya-Petfeeder-Integration/README.md

 ## Configuration

 1. Find the Device ID and Local Key of the petfeeder.
-Check this blog for instructions.
+Check [this blog post](https://remcokersten.nl/posts/get-tuya-localkey/) for instructions.
 2. Navigate in HA to **Settings → Devices & Services → Add Integration**.
 3. Search for **Tuya Pet Feeder**.
 4. Enter the details: